This vegan creamy mushroom soup is made with oats instead of dairy and flour.

 - Heat the oil in a medium, heavy-bottomed pot over medium heat.
 Add the mushrooms, onion, and salt, and cook until the mushrooms are softened, stirring occasionally, 10 to 12 minutes.

 - Add the broth, soy sauce, oats, and pepper.
 Cover the pot and bring to a boil.
-Then reduce the heat to low and simmer covered for 25 to 30 minutes, stirring occasionally.
+Then reduce the heat to low and gently simmer, covered, for about 25 minutes, stirring occasionally.

-- Using an immersion or upright blender (see Note below), purée the soup until completely smooth.
+- Using an immersion or upright blender (see safety note below), purée the soup until completely smooth.
 Taste and re-season if needed.
-To serve, garnish with pepper, dill, and spiced seeds, if desired.

 Notes

-When using a standard upright blender to puree something hot, it’s important that steam has a way to escape.
-Remember to take out the removable center of the blender lid before blending, and cover the opening lightly with a kitchen towel while blending.
-If the steam is trapped inside, the top will blow off and the soup will go everywhere, staining your kitchen and potentially causing skin burns.
+When using an upright blender to puree anything hot, it’s super important that steam has a way to escape, so remember to take out the removable center of the blender lid (and cover it loosely with a kitchen towel).
+If the steam gets trapped inside, its pressure will blow off the lid when you press ‘blend’ and hot soup will go everywhere, staining your kitchen and potentially burning you.
+Do not use a Nutribullet.

 Nutrition